 20th Century U.S. History, U.S. and the World, Military History, War Crimes, The World Wars, Imperial Japan

 Benjamin M. Schneider received his PhD from George Mason University in 2019.
 He received his B.A. from the University of Rochester, and an M.A. from The George Washington University.
 His dissertation No Law Except the Sword: American War Criminals and the Failure of Military Justice, 1942-1945, examines the trials of U.S. troops tried for close order killings of Axis prisoners and civilians in the European Theater of Operations during the Second World War.
 He argues that these crimes were both substantially more common than previously supposed, and that while the army was aware of the problem it did not pursue or punish these crimes as the law demanded.
 His research has been supported by the U.S. Army Center of Military History and the Harry F. Guggenheim Foundation, and appeared in the Journal of Contemporary History.
-He is currently a post-doctoral Fellow in the Strategy and Policy Department at the U.S. Naval War College, and is currently an Assistant Professor in the Department of Military History at the U.S. Army Command and General Staff College.
+He was a post-doctoral Fellow in the Strategy and Policy Department at the U.S. Naval War College, and is currently an Assistant Professor in the Department of Military History at the U.S. Army Command and General Staff College.

 Review of Stephen A. Bourque, Beyond the Beach: The Allied War Against France, in The Strategy Bridge, June 2018.